-This program is designed for individuals who are seeking to complement other postsecondary education with formal biblical studies.
+This program is designed for individuals who are seeking to complement other post-secondary education with formal biblical studies.
 Students in the program may transfer up to 60 credit hours from other post-secondary institutions.
-This program is eligible for Degree Completion or After Degree applicants.
+This program is designed for Degree Completion or After Degree applicants.